How we work

 on its own.

-Area 2 — AI-Ops Optimization
+AI-Ops Optimization

-task rather than against benchmark scores.
-Inference cost
+against benchmark scores.
+Inference cost reduction through

-with adoption.
+adoption.

-an over-specified model six months ago and is now paying for
+over-specified model six months ago and is now paying for

 quality the actual task doesn't need.
-Sometimes AI features have
+Sometimes AI features

-shipped without anyone building the cost-monitoring and
+have shipped without anyone building the cost-monitoring and

 model-selection discipline that production AI demands.